 Lines are open from 8am to 8pm, Monday to Friday, and 8am to 4pm on Saturdays.
 You will need to know your National Insurance number.

-You can ask HMRC to backdate your claim for up to four years but there is a time limit for claiming back tax.
+You can ask HMRC to backdate your claim for the previous four tax years.

 Contact our Tax Advice Service